Siderus/Orion/README.md

 Siderus Orion is an easy to use [inter planetary file system](http://ipfs.io) (aka IPFS) desktop client.
 It helps sharing content on the public peer to peer network without any command line or technical knowlede.
 The app includes everything is needed to start your own personal IPFS node.
-It is developed and maintained by [Siderus](https://siderus.io).

 **Note**: This repository is used only to collect public user feedback, bug reports and feature requests as issues.
 If you are looking for the source code, head over our [GitLab repositories](https://gitlab.com/siderus/orion)!